SuperM7-com/arkos-docs/docs/guide/adding-custom-routers.md

 # Adding Custom Routers

-Arkos provides powerful built-in routers that handle common API functionalities, but there are often cases when you need to create custom routers for specific business logic or unique features.
-This guide walks you through creating and implementing custom routers in your Arkos application.

-## Introduction
+Arkos provides a powerful routing system with two main approaches:

+1. **Custom Routers**: For creating entirely new endpoints separate from your Prisma models
+2. **Customizing Prisma Model Routers**: For extending or modifying the auto-generated endpoints for your Prisma models

+This guide covers both approaches and explains how they work together in your Arkos application.

+## 1. Working With Custom Routers

-Custom routers in Arkos allow you to define specific API endpoints that may not fit into the auto-generated model endpoints pattern.
-They're perfect for:
+Custom routers allow you to define specialized API endpoints that may not fit into the auto-generated model endpoints pattern.

+### When to Use Custom Routers

+Custom routers are perfect for:

-- Complex business logic operations
+- Complex business logic operations that span multiple models
+- Custom authentication flows or specialized API endpoints
-- Cross-model operations that don't map to a single Prisma model
+- Feature-based endpoints that don't directly map to a single Prisma model
-- Custom authentication flows
-- Specialized API endpoints with unique requirements

-**Important note:** Unlike auto-generated Prisma model routers, custom routers **do not** automatically include:
+- Any API functionality not covered by the auto-generated Prisma model routers

-- Authentication checks
-- Access control
-- Request validation
-- Error handling

-This guide will show you how to add these features manually when needed.

-## Basic Custom Router
+### Basic Custom Router

 Let's start with a simple custom router: